raphsenn/some-optimization-algorithms/README.md

 Note: We use the inverse of the Hessian Matrix.
 We can use Armijo- and Wolfe-Conditions, to make the algorithm more efficient.

+### Gauss Newton method

+The Gauss–Newton algorithm is used to solve non-linear least squares problems, which is equivalent to minimizing a sum of squared function values.